OpenShift Security Context Constraints

 **Security Context Constraints**

 Most cloud-native applications work fine with these limitations, but some (especially stateful workloads) need greater access.
-Applications that need these functions can still use them but need the cluster’s permission.
+Applications that require these functions can still use them but need the cluster’s permission.

 The application’s security context specifies the permissions that the application needs, while the cluster’s security context constraints specify the permissions that the cluster allows.
 An SC with an SCC enables an application to request access while limiting the access that the cluster will grant.